zynksoftware/Zynk-Workflow/_docs/Peoplevox-Connector/Export-Despatches-from-Peoplevox.md

 _Required_
 The connection to the Peoplevox instance to use.
 See the [Connecting to Peoplevox](connecting-to-peoplevox) if you require more information on how to create/manage connections.

+### Export Sales Orders
+_Required_
+Optionally export the sales order information related to each despatch.

 ### API Call Delay
 _Required_
 The number of seconds to wait between sending requests to the Peoplevox API, used when making multiple paged requests to export data.
 Defaults to 1.